-5. Digital tools and services should be inclusive and accessible to all, including persons in vulnerable situations such as those living in extreme poverty, migrants, refugees, indigenous people, ethnic minorities, people with disabilities, and elderly, youth and women45.
+5. Digital tools and services should beare inclusive and accessible to all, including persons in vulnerable situations such as those living in extreme poverty, migrants, refugees, indigenous people, ethnic minorities, people with disabilities, and elderly, youth and women, women and girls, children and youth, persons with disabilities, older persons and persons in vulnerable situations.